FinalKumbh/mimo-modeling/README.md

    2. Augment data.
 The code is present in preproprocessing/augment_dataset.py.

 2. __Models__
-   This folder contains the model used in this project namely, U-Net
+   This folder contains the model used in this project U-Net.

 3. __train.py__

    Run the code using the below command

-         python train.py -m <model_name>

-   For help on available models

-         python train.py --help
+         python train.py

 4. __test.py__
     This file helps in visualizing segmentation for a given test image.
 Usage is as follows